pocoeduardo/tictactoe-strategy/readme.md

 **TODOs:**

-- merge equivalent configurations under reflection/rotation, so the tree os possible games become shorter
+- merge equivalent configurations under reflection/rotation, so the tree of possible games become shorter
 - some variables are mixing portuguese and english, must use portuguese only...
 Ok, just kidding, english only!